1014156094/vue-audio-player/README-en.md

 ## <a href="https://codesandbox.io/s/liripengvue-audio-player-issue-moban-cb57s?file=/src/App.vue&resolutionWidth=320&resolutionHeight=675">Demo</a>

 ## Features
+- Simple and practical
+- Support for progress bar dragging
+- Supports PC and mobile terminals
 - Complete documentation and examples
-- Support for progress bar dragging，Compatible with `PC` mobile terminal
 - Native `CSS`, no need to introduce `Less`, `Scss` and other precompiled languages

 ## Use